 Behavioral Health Services

 The OUSD Behavioral Health Unit houses a variety of initiatives designed to serve students and families.
-Please click on the available menu items to learn more about our initiatives, which include: Clinical Counseling Services, Crisis Intervention, Restorative Justice, Violence Prevention, Mental Health Intern Program, Transitional Student and Family services for homeless, migrant, foster and refugee/asylee youth, and the Positive Behavioral Intervention and Support Initiative (PBIS).
+Please click on the available menu items to learn more about our initiatives, which include: Clinical Counseling Services, Crisis Intervention, Restorative Justice, Violence Prevention, Human Trafficking Prevention, Mental Health Intern Program, Transitional Student and Family services for homeless, migrant, foster and refugee/asylee youth, and the Positive Behavioral Intervention and Support Initiative (PBIS).

 OUSD Behavioral Health services have expanded in the past ten years.
 In 2000-2001, OUSD hosted School Based Behavioral Health (SBBH) providers in fewer than 20 schools.
 In 2015-2016, over 80 OUSD PreK-12 schools have on-site behavioral health providers, reflecting a multi-million dollar investment by Alameda County, the City of Oakland, and OUSD in school based mental health services.